Choose the right authentication method for your Azure Active Directory hybrid identity solution

 User experience.
 The user experience of federated authentication depends on the implementation of the features, topology, and configuration of the federation farm.
 Some organizations need this flexibility to adapt and configure the access to the federation farm to suit their security requirements.
 For example, it's possible to configure internally connected users and devices to sign in users automatically, without prompting them for credentials.
 This configuration works because they already signed in to their devices.
 If necessary, some advanced security features make users' sign-in process more difficult.

 Advanced scenarios.
-A federated authentication solution is usually required when customers have an authentication requirement that Azure AD doesn't support natively.
+A federated authentication solution is required when customers have an authentication requirement that Azure AD doesn't support natively.
 See detailed information to help you choose the right sign-in option.
 Consider the following common requirements:

 - Authentication that requires smartcards or certificates.